FilipaGo/payup-app-prototype/README.md

 ## Interaction Design

+Our central goal at this stage was achieving a clear and intuitive interface.

 ### Functional Requirements Analysis

 Using all the information gathered during research, we kickstarted the Interaction Design phase by listing all the functional requirements we thought were important for our product.